Stop collection agency calls

 - how your rights were violated

-- if you’ve reached out to the Ministry of Government and Consumer Services
+- if you’ve reached out to the Ministry of Public and Business Service Delivery

 If you advise the agency by phone, make sure to note the date and details of the conversation.